 Creating a common future based on trust and dialogue is necessary for the prosperity and security of the Baltic Sea region.
 This was Prime Minister Stefan Löfven’s message when he delivered the opening speech at the 7th Strategy Forum of the EU Strategy for the Baltic Sea Region.

 Questions about the EUSBSR?

-National contact point is Mr Erik Kiesow, the EU Coordination Secretariat, Prime Minister's Office.
-Ph: +46 8 405 10 00
+National Coordinator is Ms Sofia Wennerstrand, the EU Coordination Secretariat, Prime Minister's Office, phone +46 8 405 10 00.